 As you can see from the two tables above, Hardie plank costs about $1.60 per square foot for pre-primed (unpainted) boards, and $1.90 per square foot for factory painted siding.

 An average house requires about 22.5 squares of siding boards, which costs $3,600 – $4,275.

-This siding cost estimate is based on data from our Siding Calculator (which you can use to estimate your costs of installing Hardie).
+This siding cost estimate is based on data from our Siding Calculator (which you can use to estimate your costs for installing Hardie as well as other siding materials).
 While there is about 7-10% waste factor on materials, we do not subtract the area of windows, so in the end it all works out to be about equal.

 Prices do not include sales tax which can range in US from 0% in NH to 9.45% in Tennessee.